readthedocs/readthedocs.org/docs/user/build-customization.rst

    Use it under your own responsibility.

-When :ref:`extending the build process <extend-the-build-process>` is not enough for a particular use case, all the default commands can be overwritten to execute only the commands defined by the project on its config file.
+When :ref:`extending the build process <build-customization:extend the build process>` is not enough for a particular use case, all the default commands can be overwritten to execute only the commands defined by the project on its config file.
-This can be achieve by using :ref:`/config-file/v2:builds.commands` key as shown in the following example building a `Pelican <https://blog.getpelican.com/>`_ site:
+This can be achieve by using :ref:`config-file/v2:build.commands` key as shown in the following example building a `Pelican <https://blog.getpelican.com/>`_ site:

 .. code-block:: yaml